koondax/koondax.github.io/_posts/2023-18-07-Assistant-Professor-in-TU-Eindhoven.markdown

 {% highlight ruby %}
 After 4 years of struggle after my doctorate, it is my pleasure to announce that I am selected for an assistant professor position at
 Eindhoven University of Technology (TU/e) in the Netherlands for the Computational Illumination group, in the same department I completed my PhD from.
-The greatest "घर वापसी" (home coming) of my life and a dream come true :).
+The greatest home coming of my life and a dream come true :).
 Thanks to all my family and friends for their never-ending support through the years.
 {% endhighlight %}